Bristle blasting: Differences from conventional rotary brushes

-As the geometry of the brush is also distorted from circular by the accelerator bar, the contact angle of the bristle tips with the surface is also nearer to perpendicular than the tangential contact of the circular rotary brush.
-This encourages a cleaning action and reduces the burnishing action that can be a problem with rotary brushes, where a surface is increasingly polished, but not truly cleaned of surface adherents.
+As the geometry of the brush is also distorted from circular by the accelerator bar, the contact angle of the bristle tips with the surface is also nearer to perpendicular than the tangential contact of a circular rotary brush.
+This encourages a cleaning action and reduces the burnishing which can be a problem with rotary brushes, where a surface is increasingly polished, without removing recessed surface adherents.
 The steeper action of the tips encourages a pitting effect on the surface, which may be considered useful for further painting.

 Details

 The cleaning performance of the bristle blasting process is a consequence of synchronized impact of the bristle tips onto the target surface.
 The tool head with the bristle belt rotates at approximately 2,500 rpm.
 A so-called 'accelerator bar' detains the bristle tips and by releasing them increases their kinetic energy with which they strike the surface.
 Immediately after the bristles strike the corroded steel surface, they retract (rebound) from the surface ('single-impact'), which results in corrosion removal and a micro-indentation that exposes the sheer metallic surface.
 The multitude of such primary impact craters generates a texture and surface which in visual cleanliness and roughness (anchor profile) mimics those obtained by grit blasting processes.
 The cleaned and coarsened surface is deemed favorable for the subsequent application and adhesion of protective films and industrial coatings.